E Pluribus Unum and the Great Seal

 He used the motto of e pluribus unum, and illustrated what this meant by drawing 13 small shields, each with initials representing one of the 13 colonies of America.
 In the center was a larger shield which depicted six symbols for “the Countries from which these States have been peopled.”

 These icons were:

 - A harp for Ireland.

 - The Imperial Eagle for Germany.

-Around the shield were 13 smaller shields linked together, each with initials representing one of the 13 independent states of America at that time.
-The committee submitted the proposed new design for the Great Seal to Congress on Aug.
-20, 1776, but it was not approved.
-The motto, e pluribus unum, however, was accepted in 1782.
-Charles Thomson created the final Great Seal depicting the American bald eagle holding in his beak a scroll which displays the motto.
+The group submitted the proposed design to Congress on August 20, 1776, but it was not approved.
+The phrase e pluribus unum was adopted, however.
+Other committees tried their hand at designing a seal, but in the end Secretary of Congress Charles Thomson created the final great seal depicting the American bald eagle holding in its beak a scroll that displays the motto.

 The Great Seal

-The shield on Thomson’s design has 13 vertical stripes to represent the original 13 states supporting a chief (the federal government), which we still see today.
-It has seven white (argent) stripes, six red (gules) stripes standing for the states, and a blue (azure) top section, to represent the chief.
+The shield on Thomson’s design also echoes the theme of uniting the 13 colonies.
+It has 13 vertical stripes to represent the original colonies which became states.
+It has seven white (argent) stripes, six red (gules) stripes standing for the states, and a blue (azure) top section, to represent the chief (the federal government).
 Conversely, the American flag has seven red and six white stripes.